kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 !!! note
     For more information please see [https://enable-cors.org](https://enable-cors.org/server_nginx.html)

+#### Handling the `Vary: Origin` Header

+When CORS support is enabled and the allowed origins contains either a wildcard host  or more than one entry, the server will automatically add a `Vary: Origin` header to the response if the backend does not explicitly set one.
+The `Vary` header is used to indicate that the response may vary depending on the value of the `Origin` header in the request.
+This is important for caching and ensuring that responses are correctly handled based on the origin of the request.

 ### HTTP2 Push Preload.

 Enables automatic conversion of preload links specified in the “Link” response header fields into push requests.